ra559/cis106/_homework/homework4.md

             7. absolute path
    2. **What is the right to repair movement and why does it matter?**
 4. Complete [lab 4: the linux fs](https://cis106.com/labs/lab4/)
-5. Watch the video Final Project First Deliverable and complete the document as indicated in the video
-    1. For people doing the default project: Video here
-    2. For people doing a custom project: Video here